charlesreid1/2019-snakemake-cli/README.md

 which banana
 ```

-and you should see `banana` in your Python
+and you should see `bananas` in your Python
 distribution's `bin/` directory.

 ## Running banana